 Do NOT send emails to your list more often than weekly.
 I.e. if you have several important events over several weeks, look at a calendar and figure out the best way to convey all the information in weekly emails.
 Social media is what you’ll use for more frequent reminders.

 Ideally, you should experiment with some delivery times for your regular monthly email.
-LINK TO MAILCHIMP REPORTS The general rules regarding the best days to send emails are:
+The general rules regarding the best days to send emails are:

 - Mondays —terrible, people are overwhelmed;

 - Tuesdays — all other marketing emails go out;

 - Saturdays and Sundays — no one cares;

 - That leaves you with Wednesdays and Thursdays.
 Everyone is competing for attention on Tuesday, Wednesday, and Thursday.

 There is a general assumption that emails are best scheduled for delivery in the pre-dawn hours so that they are in everyone’s inbox when they wake.
 Bear in mind: timezones.
 An 8am Pacific time email arrives at 11am on the east coast.

 Let me throw another case out there: sometimes you should send an email when you damn well please.
 Forget schedules.
 Forget overloading inboxes.
 Often, the best thing you can do is be human.
 And humans often send emails at odd hours.
 I’ve been told.